Please Help Stop The Tippah County Fair Rabbit Scramble

 Carrying a rabbit by the ears damages the cartilage that supports the ears, and, because the body is suspended without support, can easily fracture the rabbit’s spine, leading to paralysis.
 Scruffing, is another dangerous practice, especially without supporting the rabbit’s back, as it can also fracture the rabbit’s spine when the rabbit kicks”.
 When you life a rabbit by the scruff, the skin is torn loose from the muscle tissue.
 Safe Handling - MediRabbit.

-Sadly the rabbits bred for these events usually live in squalor, you can see the yellow urine stained feet on the white bunnies feet.
+Sadly the rabbits bred for these events usually live in squalor, seen with yellow urine stained feet.
 After the rabbits are caught, they are given to the child as a prize; many families do not want the responsibility of an unplanned pet/living animal which results in further abuse of dumping, neglect or worse.
 If they are unwanted after the barbaric event they go back to the breeder to be used for more breeding or inhumanely killed for meat.

 According to news articles, this barbaric event has been happening since the year 2000.
 Facebook posts by Fair Workers reference 20 years.